aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/available-sdks/aspose-cells-cloud-php/_index.md

 type: docs
 url: /available-sdks/aspose-cells-cloud-php/
 description: "Download the Aspose.Cells Cloud PHP SDK (v24.3).
 Learn how to install via Composer, authenticate, convert XLSX to PDF/CSV, merge workbooks, protect sheets, and more – all without installing Office."
-keywords: "Aspose.Cells Cloud PHP SDK, Excel SDK, PHP Excel library, Convert Excel, Merge Excel, Split Excel, Protect Excel, Search and Replace, Cloud API, Composer"
+keywords: "Aspose.Cells, Cloud, PHP, SDK, Excel, Convert, Merge, Split, Protect"
 weight: 30
 ---

 The SDK is open‑source and licensed under the MIT License.
-You can access [the PHP library source code for Aspose.Cells Cloud](https://github.com/aspose-cells-cloud/aspose-cells-cloud-php).
+You can access [the PHP library source code for Aspose.Cells Cloud](https://github.com/aspose-cells-cloud/aspose-cells-cloud-php){:target="_blank" rel="noopener noreferrer"}.

 # **How to use Aspose.Cells Cloud SDK for PHP**